How to organize documents in a data room hero.

 • Replace the pitch deck whenever you make significant changes

-• Check all links and file permissions before sharing with a new investor
+• Check all links and file permissions before sharing with a new recipient

 Using analytics to improve

 If your data room platform shows view analytics, use them.
-If an investor spent 45 seconds on your financial model and 8 minutes on your team page, that tells you something.
+If a viewer spent 45 seconds on your financial model and 8 minutes on your team page, that tells you something.
 Follow up accordingly.

-Ellty shows which pages of each document were viewed, how long each section was viewed, and sends you a real-time notification when someone opens your deck.
+Ellty shows which pages of each document were viewed, how long each section was viewed, and sends you a real-time notification when someone opens your documents.
 That data changes how you follow up.

 How Ellty works for data room setup

-Ellty is built for founders who need to share documents professionally without spending weeks setting up an enterprise VDR.
+Ellty is built for teams who need to share documents professionally without spending weeks setting up an enterprise VDR.
 Here's what the product actually does:

 Pitch deck sharing and analytics (free plan)